Tanya Hoodbhoy, Ph.D., is a program director in the

 To contact Hoodbhoy, send email to

-If you’re a reporter wishing to interview Hoodbhoy, contact the NIGMS Office of Communications and Public Liaison at
+If you’re a reporter wishing to interview Hoodbhoy, contact the NIGMS Communications and Public Liaison Branch.

 This page last reviewed on